▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 It is also usually a cat that gets along well with dogs, although this, of course, it also depends on the compatibility of your partner with the feline species.
 In any case, things go better if coexistence is instituted from an early age.
 Otherwise, it is better to ensure that the contact is made gradually.

 Athletic and energetic, the Modern Siamese cat need to be active.
 It is imperative that I can run, but this does not necessarily mean that living in a flat is impossible for him, as long as the house is big enough.
 Especially since it is very possible to teach him to walk on a leash; you are likely to enjoy those outings, since he shares them with his master.
-However, Ideally, a cat flap would allow you to leave the house whenever you wanted..
+But, Ideally, a cat flap would allow you to leave the house whenever you wanted..

 In any case, you have to satisfy your urgent need to scratch.
 If there is no scratching post in the house or garden, will not hesitate to use the furniture or curtains.